Do Probiotics Control Psoriasis?

 What Are Probiotics?

 Probiotics are good bacteria with various health benefits.
-The human body contains trillions of them, and the collection of these microbes, called a microbiome, is different for every person.
+The human body contains trillions of them, and the collection of these microbes called a microbiome, is different for every person.
 Probiotics help strengthen the immune system and impede the growth of harmful gut bacteria.
 In addition, they stimulate the cells that regulate inflammation, thus, affecting the immune system’s inflammatory response.
 Recent research suggests that probiotics can positively control and prevent inflammation caused by psoriasis.
 Some strains that have shown the most promise for reducing psoriasis symptoms and preventing chronic skin inflammation include Lactobacillus paracasei, Bifidobacterium infantis, Lactobacillus salivarius, and Lactobacillus rhamnosus.

-Adding probiotic-rich foods to the diet is the easiest way to introduce these "good bacteria" into the system.
+Adding probiotic-rich foods to the diet is the easiest way to introduce these ‘good bacteria’ into the system.
 These foods are easily digested and help maintain a healthy microbial balance in the gut.
-But their probiotic content can vary, and many bacteria are destroyed by stomach acid before reaching the gut.
+However, their probiotic content can vary, and many bacteria are destroyed by stomach acid before reaching the gut.
+The following are the probiotic-rich foods:

 • Yogurt.